carloscastilla - Fotolia

 Integrations with same-vendor and third-party services.
 As mentioned, many video conferencing platforms can be fully integrated with other UC and collaboration tools.
 This integration is generally easiest when all collaboration tools come from the same vendor.

 Additionally, businesses are beginning to seek out integration with popular third-party applications using APIs.
-This includes integrations with email and calendaring and customer relationship management and compatibility with third-party video conferencing software, hardware and platforms.
+This includes integrations with email, calendaring and CRM, as well as compatibility with third-party video conferencing software, hardware and platforms.
+Because of the COVID-19 pandemic, video conference providers have worked diligently to bolster their ability to integrate with popular business tools and services in order to attract new clients.

 Pricing and licensing model.
 Video conferencing platforms offer a wide range of pricing and licensing models.
 This is especially true when comparing on-premises and SaaS architecture deployments.
 That's why it's critical to understand the needs of end users and what features and functionality each video conferencing technology can provide.

-Organizations should examine factors such as access to documentation, operational support hours, contact methods and on-site support capabilities to verify a vendor can provide the level of support the organization needs.
+Additionally, businesses should examine factors such as access to technical documentation, operational support hours, contact methods and on-site support capabilities to verify a vendor can provide the level of support the organization needs.